How to: Install a Hot Water Heater with SharkBite

 - Cut the pipe as cleanly and squarely as possible.
 Be sure the pipe is free of scratches and debris.
 If you are handling copper pipe, remove any sharp edges or burrs on the pipe.

 - Next, use your SharkBite Deburr & Gauge tool to measure and mark the insertion depth on your pipe.
-You can find the insertion depth chart below.

 - Hand tighten the female connector onto the pipe nipple and then give a quarter turn with a wrench, be sure not to overtighten.